TroyLaPolice/European-Neolithic-Expansion/README.md

 		defineConstant("file_extention", ".png");
 ```

+"map_style" dictates the landscape type for the simulation.
+Parameter of 0 = no topography, 1 = super light topography, 2 = light topography, 3 = regular topography, 4 = heavy topography, 5 = square, 6 = custom map

+"num_partitions" is a parameter used only when running the sim on map style 5 (square).
+This parameter divides the landscape into discrete bins and allows for measurement of expansion speed and tracking simulation progress when run in a simple landscape model.
+This parameter controls the number of bins.

+"water_crossings" provides the option that individuals have faux "land bridges" that simulate realistic routes that individuals traveled via waterways.
+This parameter only applies when run on the landscape map.
+The binary nature of our landscape model means that water travel may not be possible otherwise depending on moment range.
+This parameter provides the option to allow incremental movement over water.

 *The following parameters below **do not need to be changed**!
 They handle what map to use.
-If you want to use a custom map, enter the file name at the begining of the script*
+If you want to use a custom map, enter the file name at the beginning of the script*

 ```
 	defineConstant("mapfile_none", wd + "/EEA_map" + file_extention); // File Path to Map Image